m-marini/wheellyj/README.md

 ### Exploring state `org.mmarini.wheelly.engines.ExploringState`

 The exploring state moves the robot round the environment to explore the unknwon zones.
-During the exploration the sensor may be moved automatically.

 The `timeout` signal is generated whenever the timeout interval has elapsed from state entry instant.
 The `blocked` signal is generated when robot has obstacle contacts.